SenseTecnic/node-red-contrib-fred/README.md

 These nodes currently connect to FRED using web sockets.
 These nodes are based on the built in web sockets modules that come with Node-RED.
 As FRED evolves, the method of connecting to a FRED-hosted Node-RED may change.
 Using these nodes will make sure your device flows will continue to connect to FRED using the most well supported protocol.

+You can find detail tutorial of this node from [here](http://developers.sensetecnic.com/article/tutorial-connecting-device-node-red-to-cloud-node-red/).

 ## Install

 ```